treycg13/treycg13/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because ansible is an automated tool that allows the user to configure provision, and manage application deployment on an infinite amount of machines.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Installs docker.io
+- Installs pip3
-- ...
+- Installs python module
-- ...
+- Increases virtual memory
+- Download and launch a docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.